Article published on Organic.org February 2006

 Hypodown® Pillows - Patented by the Ogallala Comfort Company, Hypodown is an alternative to pure down.
 According to the Ogallala web site, their pillow fill is hypoallergenic and they say all their tests show that people who are allergic to down can sleep with Hypodown and not have allergic reactions.

-Hypodown is a mix of 80% goose down and 20% Syriaca clusters.
+Hypodown is a mix of 80% goose down and 20% Syriaca clusters (70/30 mix as of 2014).
+We also now have duck down (2014) for a less expensive option.
 Syriaca clusters come from the Asclepias plant, commonly known as milkweed.
 Dust mites don't like the milkweed.

 Ogallala says they harvest their down from farm-raised geese during the natural molting season.

-Silk Pillows - A fiber with an impressive 3,000 years history.
+Silk Pillows (not carried on our site) - A fiber with an impressive 3,000 years history.
 Luxurious and soft, silk pillows are lighter than air.
 Silk floss unlike cotton and wool, is made up of extremely long fibers, making silk one of the strongest of natural fibers.

 Silk fill doesn't bunch up and has a natural ability to breathe.
 Silk conforms to your head and shoulders, regulates body temperature, and provides surprising comfort year-round.